 How can I provide shamanic help in cases of natural or human-caused disasters?

 Shamanic healing is powerful and can produce miracles of healing.
 It also operates outside of ordinary reality time and space, so distance healing can be just as powerful as in person work.
-Where there is massive trauma from natural disasters, like earthquakes, hurricanes, floods, etc., as well as human-created disasters like war and terrorist acts, distance shamanic work can bring spiritual healing to souls in need.
+Where there is trauma from disasters such as war, earthquakes, terrorism, hurricanes, pandemics, massive fires, and so forth, distance shamanic work can bring spiritual healing to souls in need.

 The issue of permission is always an important consideration in proceeding with shamanic work.
 An extra layer of complexity is added when doing distance work, whether for an individual or for large numbers of people.
 It is crucial in the ethical practice of shamanic healing and divination to obtain express permission, in ordinary reality, from any person for whom you are doing work.
 This is because none of us can presume to make decisions on behalf of another person’s soul, even if we feel sure that what we want to do is only for healing or “for the highest good.”
 See “Ethical Considerations in Shamanic Healing” for more: https://shamanism.org/articles/ethics.html.

-A second way, often neglected, is to gather factual information on the issue, then journey to your helping spirits to ask what you can do, in ordinary reality, to help.
+A second way, often neglected, is to gather in ordinary reality factual information on the issue, then journey to your helping spirits to ask what you can do, in in ordinary reality, to help.
 The collection of information is an important preparatory step to successfully consulting with the spirits.
 Once you have done your ordinary reality work, the spirits build upon it and may offer surprising and elegant concrete and spiritual activities to help ease the suffering of the people, life forms, and earth forms involved in these larger disasters.
 For training and experience in using shamanic methods for addressing both local and largescale healing of our planet, please check out the new FSS advanced workshop, Shamanism for Inspired Local and Global Change: https://shamanism.org/workshops/calendar.php?Wkshp_ID=38.
 NOW online: Shamanism for Inspired Local and Global Change (online): https://shamanism.org/workshops/calendar.php?Wkshp_ID=44.

 Due to climate change and other factors, these days we are experiencing an overwhelming amount of trauma and damage to the earth itself.
 Many shamanic practitioners want to work in partnership with their helping spirits to relieve the associated pain and suffering.
-Before proceeding, since the land, the water, the forests, and all of creation is inspirited, we must ask permission before doing any shamanic work.
+Before proceeding, since the land, the water, the forests — indeed the Earth itself — and all of creation is inspirited, we must ask permission before doing any shamanic work.
 We do this by journeying to the soul of the land, the water, the trees, and other earth and life forms.
 And always, we consult with our helping spirits about how to proceed in a wise, ethical, and humble way, never assuming that we know what is best and have the final answers.